Collocations for fright - noun

 1. fear

-VERB + FRIGHT
+VERB + fright

-(informal) He almost died of fright when the fish jumped out of the water.
+He almost died of fright when the fish jumped out of the water.

-in ~
+in fright

 She cried out in fright.

-with ~
+with fright

-They were paralysed with fright.
+They stood there, frozen with fright.

-~ at
+fright at

 The birds took fright at the sight of the cat and flew off.